15 Expert Tips for Managing Flight Cancellations Like a Pro

 4. Travel With More Than One Credit Card

 Speaking of credit cards, I’m always a bit surprised to hear people say they travel with only one credit card.
-Okay but what happens when for some reason that one card doesn’t work?
+Okay, but what happens when for some reason that one card doesn’t work?
 I’ve had that happen.
 In fact, I’m sure we’ve all had that happen.

 Or what will you do when you return from vacation with a maxxed out card – again no shame, we’ve probably all been there too – and unexpected expenses, like flight cancellations arise, how will you cover them?
 Having an extra emergency credit card to help manage the crisis until you can recover your losses from the airline or travel insurance is invaluable.